Skip to main content

 On-Prem High Availability (HA) Guide

 This guide describes how to configure the AgileSec Platform for high availability in on-premises environments.
-It covers the following scenarios:

-• Adding capacity to an existing cluster to eliminate single points of failure and achieve high availability.
+2. Adding capacity to an existing cluster to eliminate single points of failure and achieve high availability.

 Prerequisites

-1. Ensure you have the installer package and that your nodes meet the minimum memory, CPU, and disk requirements.
+1. Ensure you have the installer package and your nodes meet the minimum memory, CPU, and disk requirements.

 Requirements